Draughtsmen/Composite/README.md

 ## Tools

+### Reloading

+When running through NPM, Composite will run with hot reloading by default.
+When modifying Composite, hot reloading will only reload parts of the application that were modified.
+This mode can also be started with the npm script `start:hot-reload`.

+Another option is to run Composite with live reloading.
+When modifying Composite, live reloading will reload the whole page when a file is modified.
+This mode can be started with the npm script `start:live-reload`.

+To run Composite without reloading, use the npm script `start:file`.
+This will load the web page from a file, and more closely resembles how it runs when packaged as an individual executable.

+Note that when using reloading, it serves the Angular pages on port 4200.

 ### Linting

 Linting is done using eslint and Prettier for .js, .ts, and .html files, and .scss files are linted with stylelint.